open-horizon/open-horizon.github.io/docs/installing/install_k3s_edge_cluster.md

 5. Define this registry in Docker as an insecure registry:

    1. Install Docker (if not already installed):

+      NOTE: If `docker --version` responds with a version number, then it is installed.

       ```bash
       curl -fsSL get.docker.com | sh